dualsky/keybrd/doc/tutorial_1_keybrd_single-layer.md

 Function loop() scans the keybrd.

 ## When Layout and Matrix are Incongruent
-Most keyboards have keys laid out in rows and columns.
+Most keyboards have keys laid out in straight rows and slightly slanted columns.
-In the preceding keyboard example, the matrix wires follow the layout's rows and columns.

 **[Keyboard layout](http://en.wikipedia.org/wiki/Keyboard_layout)** -
 is the placements of keys on a keyboard.
 **[Keyboard matrix](http://deskthority.net/wiki/Matrix)** -
-is the keys plus row and column connections.
+is the electrical row and column connections to the keys.

+In the preceding keyboard example, the matrix rows and columns follow the layout's rows and columns.
 On some keyboards, the layout and matrix are incongruent.
 For example, this keyboard has column wires that cross diagonally: